grongierisc/iris-python-template/README.md

 A dockerfile which install some python dependancies (pip, venv) and sudo in the container for conviencies.
 Then it create the dev directory and copy in it this git repository.

-It starts IRIS and imports Titanics csv files, then it's activate **%Service_CallIn** for **Python Shell**.
+It starts IRIS and imports Titanics csv files, then it activates **%Service_CallIn** for **Python Shell**.
 Use the related docker-compose.yml to easily setup additional parametes like port number and where you map keys and host folders.

+This dockerfile ends with the installation of requirements for python modules.

+The last part is about installing jupyter notebook and it's kernels.

 Use .env/ file to adjust the dockerfile being used in docker-compose.

 ## 5.2. .vscode/settings.json